NUbots/NUbots/modules/behaviour/Controller/README.md

 ## Consumes

-* `messages::behaviour::RegisterAction` containing the details and motor requests of the action
+* `message::behaviour::RegisterAction` containing the details and motor requests of the action
-* `messages::behaviour::ActionPriority` updates the priority of an action
+* `message::behaviour::ActionPriority` updates the priority of an action
 *
 ## Emits

-* `messages::motion::ServoWaypoint` which instructs the motion manager to run.
+* `message::motion::ServoWaypoint` which instructs the motion manager to run.
 *
 ## Dependencies